A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA: Introduction

 These approaches have advanced operational forecasting in diverse settings; nevertheless, several limitations remain.
 Although many models perform well on timing, trajectory, and severity, they are often location-specific and fail to generalize to other settings.
 In particular, reliance on direct factors, such as entomological surveillance restricts use to sites where such data exist.
 Moreover, predictors that are strong at one site may be weak elsewhere; for example, humidity may be a primary driver in one location but show no correlation with outbreaks in another.
 In addition, in many settings, there are no accurate statistics on human cases, which means that case reporting is subject to substantial uncertainty for a variety of reasons.
 Beyond limited generalizability, two additional issues arise: parameter estimation adds noise and model selection is time-consuming and computationally intensive.
 Finally, many models are inapplicable for forecasting in locations without an outbreak history (newly infected locations).

 To address these limitations, we developed and evaluated a DP framework based on the incidence versus cumulative cases (ICC) curve method.
-Lega (2016) introduced a parsimonious input data ICC model with a minimum number of parameters for a basic SIR model \cite{lega2016data,lega2021parameter}.
-In this work, we extended the ICC framework from a basic SIR to the SEIR model of dengue with two populations.
+In this work, we provided mathematical proof that the parabolic ICC structure, previously established for the basic SIR model \cite{lega2016data,lega2021parameter}, remained valid in a substantially more complex model: a two-population (human–mosquito), four-serotype dengue transmission model with primary and secondary infections and classes of mild/severe disease.

 The only two parameters of this model are estimated from human incidence data, reducing the noise of estimation.
 Moreover, because the only required input is the time series of new human cases in the target year, the approach is usable in data-limited settings without entomological surveillance and with minimal historical information.

 Finally, based on the theory of the ICC framework, we constructed a Bayesian predictive model that incorporates uncertainty in reported cases and in parameter estimation to enhance reliability and deliver narrower uncertainty intervals.
-We demonstrate its performance by forecasting dengue risk in Florida during 2022–2023.
-Our results show that the two-parameter ICC framework extended to the two-population SEIR model of dengue achieves competitive accuracy while requiring substantially less computation.
+We demonstrate the performance of the proposed framework by forecasting dengue risk in Florida during 2022–2023.
+Our results showed that the Bayesian model achieved better accuracy compared to the parabolic ICC model.

-In Section 2, we describe the data, study location, the dengue compartmental model used to extend the ICC method, and the predictive framework, including point and Bayesian prediction and the metrics used to evaluate accuracy.
-Section 3 presents results separately for each outbreak, including the outbreak season, point and Bayesian predictions, and associated MCMC parameters.
-Section 4 discusses the results of the model.
+In Section 2, we describe the data, study location, present the dengue compartmental model used to mathematically prove that the parabolic ICC relation holds for dengue, and outline the predictive framework, including point and Bayesian prediction and the metrics used to evaluate accuracy.
+Section 3 presents results separately for each outbreak (point and Bayesian predictions).
+Section 4 provides a discussion of the results of the model, including the interpretation of the result in light of the ecology of dengue in Florida, operational and public-health implications, and limitations with directions for future work.

+In addition, this paper includes the supplementary material provided in two parts.
+The theoretical material is included as an Appendix at the end of the manuscript (in the same PDF as the main paper), while Supplementary.docx contains additional plots, tables, and related supporting material, in order to reduce the length of the main manuscript.